 In 2010, speaking at the Eisenhower Library, the former Secretary of Defence, Robert Gates, a Republican, said ‘Does the number of warships we have and are building, really put America at risk when the US battle fleet is larger than the next 13 navies combined – 11 of which are our partners and allies?
 Is it a dire threat that by 2020 the US will have only twenty times more advanced stealth fighters than China?
 What it takes is the political will and willingness, as Eisenhower possessed, to make hard choices – choices that will displease powerful people both inside the Pentagon and out.’

-Add the powerful domestic gun lobby to the powerful military-industrial complex spread across the country and it is not surprising that the US, even with its many admirable qualities, is geared to almost perpetual war and violence.
+Add the powerful domestic gun lobby to the powerful military-industrial -intelligence complex spread across the country and it is not surprising that the US, even with its many admirable qualities, is geared to almost perpetual war and violence.
 We should stop pretending otherwise.

 It is even more worrying that the belief is widespread in the US that American actions in the world represent Gods’s will in pursuit of it’s ‘manifest destiny’.

 The US is a dangerous ally as Malcolm Fraser warned us.
 Too often we get caught in its slipstream as appears to be happening in the US relationship with China.